0xsmit49/MetaMiles/README.md

 > **“If you’re using MetaMask, and not using the card with MetaMiles…
 > you’re literally leaving rewards on the table.”**

+---

+## **User Flow – MetaMiles Spend-to-Reward Journey**

+### 1. Onboarding

+* User visits the MetaMiles dApp
+* Connects MetaMask Wallet via MetaMask SDK
+* Verifies MetaMask Card ownership using a signed message
+* Optionally enrolls in Circle Wallet for reward custody or delivery

+### 2. Spending & Tracking

+* User makes purchases using the MetaMask Card
+* Spend data is securely retrieved via Chainlink Functions
+* An on-chain SpendTracker Contract is updated with the total spend amount
+* No transaction-level data is stored on-chain, preserving privacy

+### 3. Proof Generation (Zero-Knowledge)

+* User opens the MetaMiles dApp to claim eligible rewards
+* A zero-knowledge circuit runs locally in the browser

+  * Example: “Prove I’ve spent more than \$X this month”
+* A ZK-SNARK proof is generated using the user’s pseudonymous identity
+* The proof is submitted on-chain to the ZKVerifier Contract

+### 4. Reward Unlock

+* The ZKVerifier smart contract confirms the proof is valid
+* A Soulbound NFT is minted to represent the user’s current tier (Bronze, Silver, Gold)
+* Based on the tier, users gain access to:

+  * Token-gated event ticketing
+  * Real-world discounts (via QR/NFC or digital pass)
+  * Exclusive merch, airdrops, or DAO perks

+### 5. Cross-Chain and Custody

+* If a reward exists on a different chain:

+  * The LI.FI SDK is used to bridge rewards cross-chain
+  * Circle’s CCTP V2 facilitates secure asset transfer
+* Reward is delivered to the user’s preferred destination chain or to their Circle Wallet

+### 6. Ongoing Use

+* Spend tracking resets monthly (or on a rolling basis)
+* Users repeat the cycle: spend → prove → unlock
+* The MetaMiles dashboard displays:

+  * Tier progress
+  * Claimable rewards
+  * Reward history and streaks

+---